kyramelenciano/cpsc-4820-final-project/README.md

 ## Receipts Received via Gmail

+To access the Google account for this project, use the following credentials:

+**E-mail:** receiptsprocessing.cpsc4820@gmail.com

+**Password:** cpsc4820

-Everytime `python manage.py runserver` is run, Django loads the app twice to be able to see changes whenever it is reloaded.
-Since the scheduler to read attachments from Gmail every interval of time is located inside the app, this causes the receipts to be processed twice.
+Everytime `python manage.py runserver` is run, Django loads the app twice to be able to reload the app whenever the code changes.
+Therefore the method `ready` is called every time the app gets initilized.
+Since we are scheduling the task to read attachments from Gmail inside the `ready` function, it gets scheduled twice, therefore the receipts received via email are processed twice.
 To bypass this behavior, run the app using:

 ```bash
 python manage.py runserver --noreload
 ```
+That will tell Django to run the app once.
+Keep in mind that the app will not be reloaded automatically if you change the code.

+If you want to disable the processing of receipts received via email, set `GMAIL_SYNC_ENABLED = False` in `settings.py`.

+Note: Only receipts sent by users registered in the app will be processed.